Virgin Gorda: History

-Historically renowned, the anchorage off Bitter End was the site of Sir Francis Drake and Sir John Hawkins' 1595 fleet rendezvous, two Elizabethan British admirals who led Britain's ascendance into naval supremacy.
-Twenty-six ships anchored in the sound and used the large hill at Bitter End to practice for their attack on San Juan, to wrest Puerto Rico from Spain.
-With both admirals dying on the 1595/1596 voyage, the land at Bitter End may be the last place that these legendary mariners set foot on British soil.
+In the sixteenth century, the island's North Sound served as a strategic anchorage for the British Navy.
+Sir John Hawkins visited the island in the 1560s with a young Francis Drake aboard.
+Drake later anchored in the sound in 1585 prior to his raid on Santo Domingo.
+Hawkins and Drake returned to Virgin Gorda in 1595.
+In 1595, twenty-six ships anchored in the North Sound and used the large hill at Bitter End to practice for their attack on San Juan, to wrest Puerto Rico from Spain.
+With both admirals dying on the 1595/1596 voyage, the land at Bitter End may be the last place that these historical figures set foot on British soil.